 Expert explorations of memory

-There are also some laws and rules which were concluded from various research, experiments and practical testing.
+There are also some laws and rules which were concluded from various research, experiments, and practical testing.
 Among them, we would mention Miller’s Law and Hick’s Law.

 The number of objects an average person can hold in working memory is about seven.

 This exploration was offered on the basis of scientific research by George Miller in 1956 psychological review “The magical number seven, plus or minus two: Some limits on our capacity for processing information”.
 In general terms, it states that short-term memory of an average human is able to keep and process about seven objects or chunks of data plus/minus two at once.
-Obviously, the formulation given here is generalized as the real flow depends on many factors, including the nature of information.
+Obviously, the formulation given here is generalized as the real flow depends on many factors, including the nature of the information.